-The Spark Awards have two major guiding criteria
+The Spark Design Awards have two major guiding criteria

 Then it’s a Spark.
 Now the fun begins!

-Our criteria for excellence are the same for all the Spark categories—and are based on the Spark core vision—designing our future.
+Our criteria for excellence are the same for all the Spark Design Awards—and are based on the Spark core vision—designing our future.
 Spark’s mission is to initiate positive design-led change, by highlighting the best new ideas and the best new solutions.
 Sparks are big ideas embodied as great designs.

 Inventiveness and Innovation